Erase video memory on shutdown

 Unfortunately, I think that IRC log shows they are misunderstanding the problem.
 It looks like they are trying to mitigate the issue of reading from uninitialized buffers, which the palinopsia page talks about the most.
 Of course that's still a security issue and should be worked on (I've been skimming through the amdgpu source myself to mitigate the issue on my own system), it would not let us wipe VRAM on shutdown.
 What we need is the ability to either write to arbitrary video memory addresses, which likely can only be done completely from kernelmode and which they are almost certainly not going to expose to userspace, or to allocate large amounts of memory to benchmark the VRAM, which is actually within our grasp.

-#15 Updated by intrigeri over 2 years ago
+#15 Updated by intrigeri about 3 years ago

 - Priority changed from Normal to Low